jxtngx/vision-lab/README.md

 ## Overview

+_As of 22 February 2023:_ this project will reduce vendor examples in favor of a more efficient end-to-end flow that focuses on concepts and methodologies instead of multiple examples for the same task.
+All code was removed from the default branch; see [enhancement/clean-example](https://github.com/JustinGoheen/lightning-pod-example/tree/enhancement/clean-example) for changes until that branch is merged onto the default branch.

 The core purpose of this repo is to provide [Lightning.ai](https://lightning.ai) users with an end-to-end template to upskill from, or use to familiarize with the Lightning ecosystem.

 There is a particular focus on designing a novel (new) deep learning algorithm for image classification (in concept only) that will allow for the creation of pre-trained models.